Dana Beatrice’s Second Wagga Gold Cup Win

 Wagga Greyhound Racing Club officials were thrilled by the response to yesterday's cup meeting.

-Despite the biting cold and showers, the cup climax attracted several hundred people, the largest crowd in years.
+Despite the biting cold and showers, the cup climax attracted several people, the largest crowd in years.

 Courtesy : Les Muir, Wagga Daily Advertiser